The Law of Complex Earth and Outer Space Systems - Cirkovic, Elena; - Prospero Internet Bookshop

 Long description:

-This highly original work will appeal to scholars of legal theory, environmental law, as well as others with interests in posthumanism, ecology and materialism.
+This original work will appeal to scholars of legal theory and environmental law, as well as those interested in posthumanism, ecology, and materialism.

 Table of Contents: